ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="ipsec"></a>
 ##### Step 4.8.3.7.1 IPSec

-To recreate your IPSec sessions, refer to the documentation:
+To recreate your IPSec sessions, please refer to our guide on [setting up an IPsec Tunnel with NSX](/pages/cloud/private-cloud/nsx-12-configure-ipsec).

-LINK TO NEW IPSEC DOC

 <a name="sslvpn"></a>
 ##### Step 4.8.3.7.2 SSL VPN